The Gradcafe

 Massachusetts Institute of Technology logo

-This micro master’s program from MIT helps professionals advance their careers in the manufacturing sector.
-This program is offered by the Mechanical Engineering department, which is ranked first in the world.
-You can also apply your program credits toward a Master of Engineering in Advanced Manufacturing and Design at MIT.
+MIT’s MicroMasters program helps professionals advance their careers in the manufacturing sector.
+The Mechanical Engineering department offers this program (ranked first in the world), and program credits can be applied toward a Master of Engineering in Advanced Manufacturing and Design at MIT, effectively acting as a “stackable” advanced degree credential.

-These graduate-level courses are delivered through the online educational platform edX – and the entire course is free.
-However, students need to pay a course fee ($1,260 at the time of writing) to verify and receive a certificate (though some students may be eligible for a 90% discount).
+These graduate-level courses are delivered through the online learning platform edX, and the entire course is free to audit.
+However, students must pay a course verification fee to receive a certificate.
+Some students may be eligible for financial assistance or a discount.

 • Courses: Manufacturing process control, the supply chain for manufacturing, manufacturing systems, and management in manufacturing.